survivejs/webpack-book/manuscript/extending/01_loaders.md

 ## Implementing an Asynchronous Loader

-Even though you can implement a lot of loaders using the synchronous interface, there are times when asynchronous calculation is required.
+Even though you can implement a lot of loaders using the synchronous interface, there are times when an asynchronous calculation is required.
 Wrapping a third party package as a loader can force you to this.

 The example above can be adapted to asynchronous form by using webpack specific API through `this.async()`.
-Webpack sets this and the function returns a callback following Node conventions (error first, result second).
+Webpack sets this, and the function returns a callback following Node conventions (error first, result second).

 {pagebreak}